East India Company: Japan

-However, unable to obtain Japanese raw silk for export to China and with their trading area reduced to Hirado and Nagasaki from 1616 onwards, the company closed its factory in 1623.
+Unable to obtain Japanese raw silk for export to China, and with their trading area reduced to Hirado and Nagasaki from 1616 onwards, the company closed its factory in 1623.

-Anglo-Mughal War
+Anglo-Mughal war

-The first of the Anglo-Indian Wars occurred in 1686 when the company conducted naval operations against Shaista Khan, the governor of Mughal Bengal.
+The first of the Anglo-Indian wars occurred in 1686 when the company conducted naval operations against Shaista Khan, the governor of Mughal Bengal.
 This led to the siege of Bombay and the subsequent intervention of the Mughal Emperor, Aurangzeb.
 Subsequently, the English company was defeated and fined.